Pentagon moves to mandate coronavirus vaccination for all troops

 “The intervening few weeks will be spent preparing for this transition,” Austin said in a single-page memo circulated to the Defense Department workforce.
 “I have every confidence that Service leadership and your commanders will implement this new vaccination program with professionalism, skill, and compassion.
 We will have more to say about this as implementation plans are fully developed.”

-The message stopped short of establishing a deadline by which all personnel must be vaccinated, and did not set a timeframe for the individual services to provide plans to Austin.
+The message stopped short of establishing a deadline by which all personnel must be vaccinated and did not set a time frame for the individual services to provide plans to Austin.
 It comes about a week after President Biden announced that he will require federal employees to get vaccinated or undergo repeated testing.

 FDA vows ‘all hands on deck’ effort to get Pfizer coronavirus vaccine full approval as quickly as possible

 Biden, who must approve Austin’s request, quickly praised the decision as millions of Americans remain resistant to vaccines, and governments and employers increasingly turn to mandates.
-Overall, only about half of the U.S. population is fully vaccinated, although rates have begun to rise amid this most recent surge in hospitalizations.
+Overall, only about half of the U.S. population is fully vaccinated, although rates have begun to rise amid the most recent surge in hospitalizations.

-“We cannot let up in the fight against COVID-19, especially with the Delta variant spreading rapidly through unvaccinated populations,” the president said.
+“We cannot let up in the fight against COVID-19, especially with the Delta variant spreading rapidly through unvaccinated populations,” the president said in the statement.
 “We are still on a wartime footing, and every American who is eligible should take immediate steps to get vaccinated right away.”

 In a separate message, the Pentagon’s top uniformed officer, Army Gen. Mark A. Milley, said that medical professionals in the Defense Department have recommended vaccination as a “necessary step to sustain our readiness and protect our force, our coworkers, our families, and our communities.”